Misspecified Bernstein-Von Mises theorem for hierarchical models: Misspecified Bernstein-Von Mises theorem

 \end{lemma}

-The matrix $V_{\theta_{0}}^{(i)}$ given in Equation~\eqref{eq:Vstar} is the sum of two nonnegative-definite matrices and is strictly positive-definite as soon as one of the matrices on the right side of the display is invertible.
-The second matrix is invertible if and only if the vectors $\frac{d}{d\theta_l} \mu_{\theta}^{(i)}|_{\theta = \theta_{0}}$, $l=1,\ldots, d$, are linearly independent.
-The matrix $V_{\theta_0}^{(i)}$ in Equation~\eqref{eq:Vstar} typically does not have a closed form analytic expression and hence numerical methods have to be used to evaluate it; see Section~\ref{sec:Simulations} for examples.
+The matrix $V_{\q_{0}}^{\bi}$ in Equation~\eqref{eq:Vstar} is the sum of two nonnegative-definite matrices and is strictly positive-definite as soon as one of these matrices is invertible.
+The second matrix on the right is invertible if and only if the vectors $\frac{d}{d\q_l} \mu_{\q}^{\bi}|_{\q = \q_{0}}$, $l=1,\ldots, d$, are linearly independent.
+The matrix $V_{\q_0}^{\bi}$ typically does not have a closed form analytic expression and hence numerical methods are used to evaluate it; see Section~\ref{sec:Simulations} for examples.

 The following theorem specializes Proposition~\ref{thm:BvM direct proof} to the Gaussian misspecification of model \eqref{eq: model}.
-The proof of the theorem consists of verifying the conditions of the proposition, and is given in Section~\ref{sec:proof:cor}.
+The proof of the theorem consists of verifying the conditions of Proposition~\ref{thm:BvM direct proof}, and is given in Section~\ref{sec:proof:cor}.